zhangp365/ComfyUI-utils-nodes/README.md

 ## ReplicateVideoRequestNode
 This node is designed to generate videos using Replicate's model API, with Wan2.2 as the default video model.

+## NovitaVideoRequestNode
+This node is designed to generate videos using Novita's API.
+It supports image-to-video generation with various resolution options and duration settings.

+## FalImage2VideoRequestNode
+This node is designed to generate videos from images using FAL's API.
+It provides high-quality video generation with various customization options.

+## FalVideo2VideoRequestNode
+This node is designed to use the fal-ai/wan-22-vace-fun-a14b/pose model.
+When you input a pose video and an image, it will generate an action video based on the pose sequence.

+## FalFunControlVideoRequestNode
+This node is designed to use the fal-ai/wan-fun-control model.
+It can input pose or depth videos along with a reference frame, then generate the resulting video based on the control input.

+## SegmindVideoRequestNode
+This node is designed to generate videos from image using Segmind's API.
+The default model is the wan-2.2-i2v-fast.
+The image must be a url.
+It supports fast video generation with various resolution and aspect ratio options.